bridgecrew-perf4/kata-terraform/docs/exercises.md

 * Test: When i run terraform apply, no resources are made or deleted

 ## C) Removing state
-* remove the state of one of the files
+* remove the state of one of the files, using "$ terraform state" command
 * re-run terraform apply

 * Test: When i run terraform apply, the resource is recreated

 ## D) Moving state into a module:
 * Create a new directory, called mod
+* Import that in the top level main.tf
-* Delete the configs from the main file and move it into the module's main.tf
+* Delete the configs from the main file and move it into the module ( mod ) main.tf
 * use terraform to move the state into the module
 * Run terraform init